-

 8:55- 9:00

-Speed Networking – Making new connections at CISO FS NY!
+Speed Networking – Making new connections at CISO Financial Services NY!

 During this 5-minute networking session, the aim of the game is to go and meet two people you don't already know.